How to Reach a Savings Goal

 Does the interest rate matter much?

-For short goals, only a little.
-For longer goals it helps more, as earlier deposits have time to grow — meaning you may need to contribute slightly less.
+For short goals, only a little — on an 18-month plan it might add a few hundred dollars.
+For longer goals it helps more, as earlier deposits have time to grow.

 Why save in a separate account?